brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 There were 9 different target emotions: "calmness", "surprise", "amusement", "fear", "excitement", "disgust", "happiness", "anger", and "sadness".
 Before determining whether we could predict the full sprectrum of emotions, I wanted to see whether we could distinguish "calmness" from two emotions on the opposite side of the spectrum: "anger" and "fear".
 This constituted a binary classification task: "calmness" vs. "not calmness".

-To try to get an idea of how the classifiers would perform given biosignal data from completely new people, I evaluated the classifers using (Group 10-Fold Cross-Validation)[https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GroupKFold.html], with the groups being the participants - meaning that the training set and validation set always consisted of data from separate participants.
-However, it's important to note that we used the entire dataset for data exploration; there was no held-out test set that we only used solely for evaluation.
+To try to get an idea of how the classifiers would perform given biosignal data from completely new people, I evaluated the classifers using [Group 10-Fold Cross-Validation](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GroupKFold.html), with the groups being the participants - meaning that the training set and validation set always consisted of data from separate participants.
+However, we should note that we used the entire dataset for data exploration; there was no held-out test set that we only used solely for evaluation.
 Evaluating the classifiers on another emotion-correlated biosignal dataset may provide a more realistic idea of the classifiers' generalizability.

 I selected a number of classifiers [based on a script from the sci-kit learn documentation](https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html): Nearest Neighbors, Support Vector Machine with a linear kernel, Support Vector Machine with an RBF kernel, Gaussian Process, Decision Tree, Random Forest, Multi-layer Perceptron, AdaBoost, and Naive Bayes.
 The accuracy averaged over the splits for each classifier is shown below: